rileyduke/venture.capitalist/README.md

 ### Multiple Browsers

 Although the business scoring is timestamp based, there is a chance that two browser windows opened simultaneously could cause the business to "double score".
 This may be solved by awarding a single (first opened) window the master title and only allowing it to score the business.
+I have not yet produced this error so for now it is just something to look out for.